Introduction: ESP32 CW KEYER WITH TOUCH BUTTONS AND BLUETOOTH INTERFACE

 In this page you'll find how to install the card:

-This project uses DOIT ESP32 DEVKIT V1 card.
+This project uses a DOIT ESP32 DEVKIT V1 card but you have to select ESP32.DEV.module in the board manager.

 Download and unzip ESP32_master and, inside it, there is a folder containing all the libraries you'll need: